What is guerilla marketing? Tips and advice to boost your strategy.

 For example, one of their billboards was a large advertisement placed at a 90-degree angle intentionally leaving part of the poster out of the billboard frame.
 Meanwhile, the poster simply reads ‘Should’ve gone to Specsavers’, though you have to tilt your head to see it.
 There’s no need to advertise any products – the brand pulls on its established audience rapport and ‘inside joke’ to further build overall brand engagement.

-These campaigns create something a little bit different, and appeal to a British sense of humour.
+These types of guerilla marketing campaigns create something different and appeal to a British sense of humour.
 They play on the shared ironic laughter of an ‘accidental’ brand blunder.

 Urban Tandoor.